rapid7/metasploit-framework/Work-needed-to-allow-msfdb-to-use-postgresql-common.md

 # Work needed to allow msfdb to use postgresql-common

 Linux distributions, such as Debian and Kali Linux, use [postgresql-common (Multi-Version/Multi-Cluster PostgreSQL architecture)](https://salsa.debian.org/postgresql/postgresql-common) wrappers to interact with one or more PostgreSQL installations.
-Therefore, commands such as `intidb` and `pg_ctl` are not in the user's `PATH`. `msfdb` currently assumes these programs are available in the `PATH`.
+Therefore, commands such as `initdb` and `pg_ctl` are not in the user's `PATH`. `msfdb` currently assumes these programs are available in the `PATH`.
 In order to support platforms that use the `postgresql-common` wrappers, `msfdb` would need to determine if it is running on such a platform and modify the commands used to perform the various setup and configuration operations.
 See the section "msfdb support for postgresql-common" for additional details.

 ## `msfdb` support for postgresql-common